HaroldLJ/HelloWorld/README.md

-This is a sample phython code file for looping
+This is a sample python code file for looping.